czirjakkethz/provis/docs/source/req.rst

 Binaries
 ----------------------

+Binaries are 3rd party, ready to use programs, that are provided to the user as is.
+Here is a list of the required external programs and installation instructions.

 OpenBabel
 ^^^^^^^^^^^^^^^

-Needed to create the *mol.2* files.
-These files store the bond information.

 Easiest to install on Linux is by calling: